 The Perfect Age to Undergo Shoulder Replacement Surgery:

-Age is definitely not a factor in the success of aand Shoulder Specialist in Mumbai, Dr. Amyn Rajani, feels that it is the disability and not age that’s the criterion to undergo shoulder replacement surgery.
+Age is definitely not a factor in the success of a Total Shoulder Replacement Surgery and Shoulder Specialist in Mumbai, Dr. Amyn Rajani, feels that it is the disability and not age that’s the criterion to undergo shoulder replacement surgery.
 Sometimes, extreme obesity may cause post-surgical complications and your orthopaedician may suggest you to follow a fitness regime, months or days before you undergo the knife.

 What Happens During The Shoulder Replacement Procedure?